jdrichardsappacad/react-2021/week-14/practices/06-create-react-app-walkthrough/README.md

 `react-template` to the command, it will have made a `react-template` directory in your working directory and bootstrapped the React app in there.

 In your terminal, `cd` into the `react-template` directory.
+If you ran this command inside a pre-existing git repository, then there will not be a `.git` folder in this new directory.
+If you did not run the `npx` command in a git repository, then the new directory will have a `.git` folder in place for you.
 Then, you can run `npm start` to run your React app in a development environment.
 Ignoring the `node_modules` directory with all the installed dependencies, the current file structure in the `react-template` folder looks like this:

 ```plaintext
 react-template